yuko1101/starrail.js/README.md

 A Node.js library for Star Rail.

 ### Features
-- User Data and Character Stats by UID.
+- User Data and Character Stats by UID (with MiHoMo API).
 - All Characters and All Light Cones Data.
 - Cache Updater for the new update of Honkai: Star Rail.
 (Update characters and light cones immediately.)